 A group of African immigrants sell cocaine at a den.
-An addict snatches a bag of cocaine and flees.
-Tokumbo, a burly African, chases and eventually catches the addict.
+A would-be customer snatches a bag of cocaine and flees.
+Tokumbo, a burly African, chases and eventually catches the thief.
 The next day, Chukwu, the group’s leader, calls the police and makes a fake complaint.
 Tokumbo says goodbye to his comrades and then waits outside until a police car arrives.
-He throws a bicycle at the windshield and is beaten by two police officers.
+He throws a bicycle at the windshield and is forcibly arrested by two police officers.

-Tokumbo later arrives at the jail where Pietro is being detained.
-The former soon approaches the latter in the courtyard and tries to talk business, but the boss dismisses the idea.
-He later meets with his lawyer and learns that the hearing has been postponed, again, for nine months.
-Pietro insists that “in a year it’ll be too late,” so the lawyer presents a transfer request.
-The boss signs the form.
+As planned, Tokumbo is taken to the facility where Pietro is being detained.
+Tokumbo approaches Pietro in the courtyard to talk business, but the latter dismisses the idea.
+Pietro later meets with his lawyer and learns that the hearing has been postponed, again, for nine months.
+Pietro declares that “in a year it’ll be too late,” so the lawyer presents a transfer request that Pietro signs.

-Tokumbo approaches Pietro outside the showers and explains that, instead of 50 percent, they can give 10 percent.
-The boss responds with a threat.
-Flanked by two comrades, Chukwu takes his payment and proposal to Malamo and Zecchinetta at a boxing gym.
-Zecchinetta re-iterates that Pietro sets the percentages; citing Pietro’s refusal to talk with his emissary, Chukwu declares that he’ll decide the new percentages.
-Malamo responds with a threat.
+Tokumbo approaches Pietro outside of the showers and explains that, instead of 50 percent, the Africans will give 10 percent of their earnings.
+Pietro responds with a threat.
+Later, Chukwu makes the same proposal to Malamo and Zecchinetta at a boxing gym.
+Zecchinetta re-iterates that Pietro sets the percentages, so Chukwu declares that he’ll decide the new percentages.
+Malamo responds with a threat like his boss.

-Imma visits Pietro and explains that the Africans won’t work if they can’t talk.
-The boss instructs his wife to tell Ciro to take a ride with Genny to make the Africans change their minds.
+Imma visits Pietro and explains that the Africans won’t work if they can’t talk to him.
+Pietro instructs his wife to tell Ciro to take a ride with Genny to make the Africans change their minds.
 After Imma suggests dialogue, Pietro holds his position: “we’ll solve a small problem and find another hundred on our backs.”
 Ciro later drives through the Africans’ territory with Genny, who questions his father’s view of the place.

-Imma and Genny later visit Pietro.
-Genny affirms that they should accept the Africans’ control of the territory in question.
-The boss says nothing and leaves when the visitation ends.
-Later in the courtyard, Tokumbo motions the number “25” to Pietro and then sends a messenger.
-Antonio intercepts the man and relays the message: the Africans won’t pay anything more.
-Pietro says nothing and the recess ends; one of his followers discretely stabs the messenger.
+Imma and Genny visit Pietro again.
+Genny affirms that the Africans control the territory; Pietro says nothing and the visit period ends.
+Later in the courtyard, Tokumbo motions the number “25” to Pietro and sends a messenger.
+Antonio intercepts the messenger and relays the message to Pietro: the Africans won’t pay anything more.
+Pietro says nothing and the recess ends; one of his followers discretely stabs the messenger as everybody leaves.

-In retaliation, Tokumbo slashes Antonio three times in the shower in and escapes detection.
+In retaliation, Tokumbo slashes Antonio three times in the shower and escapes detection.
 The warden immediately moves Pietro to solitary confinement and suspends his visit and package privileges.
-Two of Pietro’s followers later try to stab Tokumbo and his messenger in a stairwell, but the latter surprise and slash the former instead.
+Two of Pietro’s followers later try to stab Tokumbo and his messenger in a stairwell, but the latter two surprise and slash the would-be attackers.
 Pietro is eventually returned to his usual cell; a guard explains that “this tension’s no good for anybody.”

-However, Pietro gets bad news and honest advice from his lawyer: his transfer request has been denied, and his stance should be softer.
-“Do your job and I’ll do mine,” says the boss.
+However, Pietro gets bad news and honest advice from his lawyer: the transfer request has been denied, and his stance should be softer.
+“Do your job and I’ll do mine,” replies Pietro.
 At night, his cell floods during rainfall.
-Later, as he and his cellmates are being assigned to different cells, Pietro tells one of the guards to put him with the African.
-Face to face with Tokumbo, the boss says that he’ll take 30 percent if Tokumbo helps with something tomorrow.
+As he and his cellmates are later being assigned to different cells, Pietro tells a guard to put him with the African.
+Face to face with Tokumbo, Pietro says that he’ll take 30 percent if the man helps with something tomorrow.

-The next day, as the inmates return to their cells after recess, they detain the surprised guards and barricade the cell-block door.
+The next day, as the inmates return to their cells after recess, they surprise the guards and barricade the cell-block door.
 The warden soon offers to negotiate.
 Pietro meets the warden in the man’s office.
 Shortly afterward, Tokumbo is re-assigned, Rino is re-transferred, and Pietro gets a cell phone.
-The boss calls the gang and boasts that they will expand their influence.
+Pietro calls the gang and boasts that they will expand their influence.
 He then privately tells Ciro, “we gotta end it with the ‘black market.'”

 Disguised as police officers and armed with automatic guns, Ciro leads several others in a nighttime massacre of bystanders.
-Genny, one of two drivers, is ordered by Ciro to stay in their car and keep it running.
-The former becomes uneasy and approaches the scene.
-Ciro ushers him away and, after their escape, angrily indoctrinates Genny about being ready to run and denying his fear.
+Ciro orders Genny, one of two drivers, to stay in their car and keep it running.
+Genny becomes uneasy and approaches the scene.
+Ciro ushers him away and, after their escape, angrily indoctrinates Genny about being ready to run and surpressing his fear.
 At home, Genny vomits while Imma tells him to toughen up.

 The next day, Malamo warns Chukwu that the next attack will be in daylight, when the gang doesn’t “miss.”
 From his lawyer, Pietro learns that he’ll be transferred to a maximum-security facility.
-The lawyer reveals that the warden had used Rino, whom Pietro has just seen in handcuffs, and that last night’s phone call had been bugged.
+The lawyer reveals that the warden had used Rino and that last night’s phone call had been bugged.
 Along with the confiscated drugs and attempted bribe during Pietro’s arrest, the authorities have the evidence that they need.

-Genny rides in a limo with Noemi and stops by a run-down neighborhood to visit Ciro.
+Genny rides in a limo with Noemi and goes to a run-down neighborhood where Ciro is working.
 The mentor and the protégé are in good spirits.
 The former toasts the latter before the limo drives away.